A Degeneracy Framework for Scalable Graph Autoencoders: Scaling up Graph AE/VAE with Degeneracy

 \subsection{Overview of the Framework}

-To deal with large graphs, the key idea of our framework is to optimize the reconstruction loss (for AE) or the variational lower bound (for VAE) only from a wisely selected subset of nodes, instead of using the entire graph $\mathcal{G}$ which would be intractable.
-More precisely, we proceed as follows: \begin{enumerate} \item Firstly, we identify the nodes on which the AE/VAE model should be trained, by computing a $k$-core decomposition of the graph.
-The selected subgraph is the so-called $k$-degenerate version of the original one.
-We justify this choice in section 3.2 and explain how we choose the value of $k$. \item Then, we train a graph autoencoder (GAE, VGAE or any variant) on this $k$-degenerate subgraph.
-Hence, we only derive latent representation vectors (embeddings) for the nodes included in this subgraph. \item Regarding the nodes of $\mathcal{G}$ that are not in this subgraph, we infer their latent representations using a simple and fast propagation heuristic, presented in section 3.3. \end{enumerate}
+To deal with large graphs, the key idea of our framework is to optimize the reconstruction loss (for a graph AE) or the variational lower bound objective (for a graph VAE) only from a wisely selected subset of nodes, instead of using the entire graph $\mathcal{G}$ which would be intractable.
+We proceed as follows: \begin{enumerate} \item Firstly, we identify the nodes on which the graph AE/VAE model should be trained, by computing the $k$-core decomposition of the graph under consideration.
+The selected subgraph is the so-called $k$-degenerate version of the original one~\cite{malliaros2019}.
+We justify this choice in Subsection 3.2 and explain how to choose the value~of~$k$. \item Then, we train the graph AE/VAE model on this $k$-degenerate subgraph.
+Hence, we derive latent representation vectors (embedding vectors) for the nodes included in this subgraph, but not for the others. \item Regarding the nodes of $\mathcal{G}$ that are not in this subgraph, we infer their latent representations using a simple and fast propagation heuristic, presented in Subsection 3.3. \end{enumerate}

-In a nutshell, training the autoencoder (step 2) still has a potentially high complexity, but now the input graph is much smaller, making the training tractable.
-Moreover, we will show that steps 1 and 3 have linear running times w.r.t. $m$.
-Therefore, our strategy significantly improves speed and scalability and, as we later experimentally verify, is able to effectively process large graphs with millions of nodes and edges.
+In a nutshell, training the autoencoder (step 2) would still have a high complexity, but now the input graph would be significantly smaller, which would make the training process tractable.
+Moreover, we will show that steps 1 and 3 have linear running times w.r.t. the number of edges $m$.
+Therefore, as we will experimentally verify in Section 4, our strategy significantly improves speed and scalability, and can effectively process large graphs with millions of nodes and edges.